Contact US +1 (647) 643-5426

 What Is a Condo Status Certificate?

 A condo status certificate is a document that gives a snapshot of the financial and legal health of the condo unit and the entire condominium corporation.
-If you're buying a condo in Ontario, this isn't just some routine paperwork, it's one of the most important tools to help you make an informed decision.
+If you're buying a condo in Ontario, this isn't just some routine paperwork — it’s one of the most important tools to help you make an informed decision.

 • The unit’s monthly maintenance fees and whether any payments are overdue